Montgomery County to spend $500,000 on push for global pandemic center

 During the pandemic, local officials have repeatedly noted that four companies that received funding for the federal government’s vaccine initiative, Operation Warp Speed, have bases in Montgomery.

-Becoming the site of a Global Pandemic Center, Elrich said, could help attract other cutting-edge research companies.
-His administration last year entered an agreement with the Washington Metropolitan Area Transit Authority to establish a life sciences campus next to White Flint metro station, with infrastructure to support a mix of start-ups, tech companies and research institutions.
+Becoming the site of a global pandemic center, Elrich said, could help attract other cutting-edge research companies.
+His administration last year entered an agreement with the Washington Metropolitan Area Transit Authority to establish a life sciences campus next to the White Flint Metro station, with infrastructure to support a mix of start-ups, tech companies and research institutions.
 The search for a lead developer is ongoing.

 “To the extent that it attracts other businesses here, [a pandemic center] is going to grow the county’s tax base and provide good, high-paying jobs,” Elrich said.